JacobTyo/jacobtyo.github.io/_pages/06_ASL.md

 ## Your Duties

-Each week, watch the lecture video and complete the corresponding quiz - this should take roughly one hour.
+Each week, watch the lecture video, complete the corresponding quiz, then text Jake your quiz score - this should take roughly one hour.
 At the end of each month we will all get together in a video call and practice our newly learned skills by talking ENTIRELY in sign language - thats right, NO talking!

 ## Google Calendar